 We face an inherent risk of product liability as a result of the clinical testing of our single-agent and combination therapy candidates and will face an even greater risk if we commercialize any single-agent or combination therapies.
 For example, we may be sued if any drug we develop allegedly causes injury or is found to be otherwise unsuitable during clinical testing, manufacturing, marketing or sale.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and breach of warranty.
-Claims could also be asserted under state consumer protection acts.
-If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our single-agent and combination therapy candidates.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of our single-agent and combination therapy candidates.
 Even a successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for our current or future single-agent and combination therapy candidates; - injury to our reputation; - delay or termination of clinical trials; - withdrawal of clinical trial participants; - costs to defend the related litigation; - diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - · regulatory investigations, product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; and - the inability to commercialize our current or any future single-agent and combination therapy candidates, if approved.
+- decreased demand for our current or future single-agent and combination therapy candidates; - injury to our reputation; - delay or termination of clinical trials; - withdrawal of clinical trial participants; - costs to defend the related litigation; - diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - regulatory investigations, product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; and - the inability to commercialize our current or any future single-agent and combination therapy candidates, if approved.